//Skip to content

 The mosque is designed to breathe; with its open architecture and spacious design, it invites a sense of airiness, mirroring the unhurried stillness of the worshippers.
 Then, at the call to prayer, a collective shift occurs, ushering in a moment of shared spirit, where disorder gives way to order, and randomness yields to structure.
 Worshippers rise together—shoulder to shoulder, feet to feet — each individual contributing to a greater whole.

 The indescribable beauty of Islamic prayer has not only captivated Pi but has also inspired thinkers, architects, artists, writers, and travelers around the world.
-Just as yoga is acknowledged for its capacity to promote environmental sustainability, Islamic prayer—and the spiritual spaces like mosques—have become central to an emerging field known as spiritual ecology.
+Just as yoga is acknowledged for its capacity to promote environmental sustainability, Islamic prayer—and spiritual spaces like mosques—have become central to an emerging field known as spiritual ecology.

 Building the Sacred from Within